What is amoebic dysentery?

-Dysentery is an infection of the intestines causing diarrhoea that contains blood or mucus.
+Amoebic dysentery is an infection of the intestines by a parasite causing diarrhoea that contains blood or mucus.

-- Amoebic dysentery, also called amoebiasis, is caused by a single-celled parasite called Entamoeba histolytica.
-This form of dysentery is more common abroad in tropical countries.
+Amoebic dysentery, also called amoebiasis, is caused by a single-celled parasite called Entamoeba histolytica.
+This is more common abroad in tropical countries.

 Causes of amoebic dysentery